A collection of Zoom portraits of female faculty.

 “I am so inspired by my colleagues and I celebrate their accomplishments and successes.
 I am committed to advocating alongside them so that our department, college and institution are inclusive and equitable spaces,” she said.

-Karen Thole is a distinguished professor and department head of mechanical engineering.
+Karen Thole is a distinguished professor of mechanical engineering.
 She has secured more than $35 million in funding, written 280 peer-reviewed publications and been awarded six patents.
 In the Steady Thermal Aero Research Turbine (START) Laboratory, she focuses on convective heat transfer to develop new cooling designs for harsh, high temperature environments to increase the energy of efficiency needed in power-producing energy systems, such as gas turbines.
 In March 2021, she testified in front of Congress to detail research and development pathways for sustainable aviation.

 "My ME family is who I draw my daily inspiration from, especially my women colleagues," Thole said.
 "I am privileged to work with these talented leaders who are making important technical contributions and making our department an inclusive organization."